 - Encouraging smelters that purchase and process mineral ores to undergo third party sourcing audits

-• Requiring our production suppliers of goods containing 3TG (“3TG suppliers”) to require their smelters to undergo thirdparty sourcing audits.
+- Urging our production suppliers of electronic goods containing 3TG (“3TG suppliers”) to require their smelters to undergo third-party sourcing audits

 We will continue to work with our suppliers and across the industry to drive demand for conflict-free sourcing, regardless of whether the minerals originate in the Democratic Republic of Congo (DRC) or elsewhere.